vikyw89/llm-memory/README.md

 This emotion-memory link provides another layer of prioritization that helps humans remember events of potential future importance.

+### Belief-Based Memory Filtering

+Humans don't simply store all new information equally - they filter it through existing belief systems:

+1. **Belief perseverance**: Existing beliefs resist change even when contradicted by new evidence
+2. **Selective encoding**: Information consistent with existing beliefs gets encoded more deeply
+3. **Motivated reasoning**: People interpret ambiguous information to align with existing beliefs
+4. **Source credibility assessment**: Sources that contradict beliefs are often deemed less credible
+5. **Memory compartmentalization**: Contradictory memories get stored but with cognitive "flags" noting their inconsistency

+This belief-filtering mechanism explains how people can simultaneously remember contradictory information ("someone told me the Earth is round") while maintaining inconsistent beliefs ("I believe the Earth is flat").
+The human memory system stores both but prioritizes belief-consistent information during recall and decision-making.

+### Belief Change Mechanisms

+People change deeply-held beliefs (such as from "flat Earth" to "round Earth") through gradual processes rather than immediate updates:

+1. **Evidence accumulation threshold**: Single contradictions are easily dismissed, but persistent patterns of evidence eventually reach a tipping point

+2. **Source credibility factors**: Information from trusted sources (respected peers, authority figures, educational institutions) has greater influence on belief revision

+3. **Cognitive dissonance resolution**: When the mental effort to maintain contradictory beliefs exceeds the effort to update beliefs, people tend to resolve the inconsistency

+4. **Social group alignment**: Beliefs tied to social identity change more readily when social connections shift or when the group itself changes position

+5. **Emotional and identity investment**: Beliefs deeply tied to personal identity or emotional investment are more resistant to change than peripheral beliefs

+These mechanisms operate in parallel, with belief change typically occurring when multiple factors align to overcome the inherent resistance to updating core beliefs [^8].

 ## Observations about LLMs

 1. LLMs have superior working memory compared to humans, excelling at tasks requiring large context retention (e.g., summarizing long texts)